Great Fire of London: Rebuilding

 A special Fire Court was set up from February 1667 to December 1668, and again from 1670 to February 1676.
-The aim of the court, which was authorized by the Fire of London Disputes Act and the Rebuilding of London Act 1670, was to deal with disputes between tenants and landlords and decide who should rebuild, based on ability to pay.
-Cases were heard and a verdict usually given within a day; without the Fire Court, lengthy legal proceedings would have seriously delayed the rebuilding which was so necessary if London was to recover.
+The aim of the court, which was authorised by the Fire of London Disputes Act 1666 and the Rebuilding of London Act 1670, was to deal with disputes between tenants and landlords and decide who should rebuild, based on ability to pay.
+Cases were heard and a verdict usually given within a day; without the Fire Court, lengthy legal proceedings would have seriously delayed the rebuilding which was necessary if London was to recover.

 Radical rebuilding schemes poured in for the gutted City and were encouraged by Charles.
 Apart from Wren and Evelyn, it is known that Robert Hooke, Valentine Knight, and Richard Newcourt proposed rebuilding plans.
 All were based on a grid system, which became prevalent in the American urban landscape.
-If it had been rebuilt under some of these plans, London would have rivalled Paris in Baroque magnificence.
+If it had been rebuilt under some of these plans, London may have rivalled Paris in Baroque magnificence.
 According to archaeologist John Schofield, Wren's plan "would have probably encouraged the crystallisation of the social classes into separate areas", similar to Haussmann's renovation of Paris in the mid-1800s.
 Wren's plan was particularly challenging to implement because of the need to redefine property titles.

 The Crown and the City authorities attempted to negotiate compensation for the large-scale remodelling that these plans entailed, but that unrealistic idea had to be abandoned.
 Exhortations to bring workmen and measure the plots on which the houses had stood were mostly ignored by people worried about day-to-day survival, as well as by those who had left the capital; for one thing, with the shortage of labour following the fire, it was impossible to secure workmen for the purpose.

 Instead, much of the old street plan was recreated in the new City.
 According to Michael Hebbert, this process "accelerated the development of scientific survey and cartographic techniques", including the development of ichnographical city maps.
 The reconstruction saw improvements in hygiene and fire safety: wider streets, open and accessible wharves along the length of the Thames, with no houses obstructing access to the river, and, most importantly, buildings constructed of brick and stone, not wood.
 The Rebuilding of London Act 1666 banned wood from the exterior of buildings, regulated the cost of building materials and the wages of workers, and set out a rebuilding period of three years, after which the land could be sold.
 A duty was imposed on coal to support civic rebuilding costs.
 Most private rebuilding was complete by 1671.
-New public buildings were created on their predecessors' sites; perhaps the most famous is St Paul's Cathedral and its smaller cousins, Christopher Wren's 51 new churches.
+New public buildings were created on their predecessors' sites including St Paul's Cathedral and Christopher Wren's 51 new churches.

 English economist Nicholas Barbon illegally reshaped London with his own rebuilding schemes, which developed the Strand, St. Giles, Bloomsbury and Holborn.
 These were completed despite strict restrictions which stated it was illegal to build between the City of London and Westminster.